 Basic course information, including course number, title, credits, and catalog description.

-A representative course syllabus, including learning outcomes aligned with those of the General Education program.
+A representative course syllabus, including learning outcomes aligned with those of the GEP.

 A narrative describing how student learning will be assessed.

 All courses must address the approved learning outcomes in the category in which they are taught.